FrancescoRisso/Muse-Book/server/APIs.md

 -   Request Body Content:
     -   `book`: a number
     -   `user`: a number
-    -   `permission`: a string that is either "R", "W" or "-"
+    -   `permission`: a string that is either "R", "W", "-" or "Default" (Default removes the custom permission, leaving the general one active)
 -   Response Body Content: None
 -   Access Constraints:
     -   user is logged in